Areas within the Unit

 Costa Coffee can be found at the main entrance of the hospital where there is also a comfortable seating area.
 There is a League of Friends shop, just inside the main entrance of Bernard Meade Wing, where you can purchase chocolates, biscuits, magazines and papers.
 You can purchase flowers in the Restaurant.

-Where to eat
+Where to Eat & Refreshments

 There is a parents toilet on the unit.